codeforamerica/form-flow/README.md

 For convenience, we have provided a `cfa:inputFieldsetWithCheckbox` live template which can be used to quickly create groupings of checkbox inputs.
-Not that when using this template, you can copy the inner checkbox option fragment as many times as you like to create the necessary number of checkbox options.
+Note that when using this template, you can copy the inner checkbox option fragment as many times as you like to create the necessary number of checkbox options.